Papa Cidy: Musical career

 In October, Cidy put together the rest of his songs and created another album called Nkwata, and is also the name of the first song.
 "Nkwata" is the first version of the song "Nishike Mukononi", but was remixed and featured by Jose Chameleone in 2014 and then also name changed.

 In 2022, Papa Cidy joined Sage Music, an Australian based artist management service.
 The African branch of Sage is based in Kigali, Rwanda and looks after a variety of East African artist.
-Under this new management, the world will start to Papa Cidy in a new light and reach platforms and audiences he has not reached before.
-In 2022, Papa Cidy has released a new single with Spice Diana, Nze Wuwo on 15th of April, 2022.
+Under this new management, the world will start to see Papa Cidy in a new light and reach platforms and audiences he has not reached before.
+Papa Cidy released a new single with Spice Diana, Nze Wuwo on 15th of April, 2022.

 Clothing

 Papa Cidy is not only known for making big hits but he also has a clothing line called "BAKNA" which makes apparel for celebrities.
 He recently made a shirt from the Uganda flag to celebrate Uganda's independence.
 This shirt became popular when Jose Chameleone dressed it at the Uganda comedy store on the 21 September 2019.